British Airways Deals and Credit Card Offers

 British Airways Visa Signature Card

-In the U.S., the only co-branded British Airways Visa Signature Card credit card is issued by Chase.
+In the U.S., the only co-branded British Airways Visa Signature Card is issued by Chase.

 The British Airways Visa Signature Card from Chase gives you more ways to earn Avios when you fly British Airways or use your card for everyday purchases.
 This card gives you three Avios points per dollar when on British Airways purchases and one point per dollar everywhere else.
 That’s on top of the Avios and Tier points you can earn through the Executive Club program.

 This card has no foreign transaction fee, which is great if you fly outside the U.S. on a regular basis.
-There is a $95 annual fee but if you’re a heavy spender, the points you earn towards free travel could cancel it out and then some.
-The British Airways Visa Signature Card often comes with a large sign-up bonus that is worth hundreds of dollars in free flights.
+There is an annual fee but if you’re a heavy spender, the points you earn towards free travel could cancel it out and then some.
+The British Airways Visa Signature Card often comes with a large sign-up bonus that could be worth hundreds of dollars in free flights.

 British Airways baggage fees